ShawWan/digitalframeworks-summer2018/assignment1.md

    * For example, did it:
        * Look like it all belonged together?
        * Draw your eye first to the most important pieces of information?
        * Make sense?
 For example, if it discussed heat, did it use the color red to communicate the degree of heat rather than, say, blue?

-4
-Because it uses the same fonts and color, the lower thirds and charts go well with each other.
+4-Because it uses the same fonts and color, the lower thirds and charts go well with each other.
 The voiceover helps explain what numbers mean, when viewers can use hearing and visual senses together.
 I wish I could know that data is imbedded in the video when nothing else visual is in the print story.
 If viewers don't click the video, they would miss part of the story.

 * Type (1-5)
    * Explain

-5
-Viewers can find different font sizes with implication of emphasis.
+5-Viewers can find different font sizes with implication of emphasis.
 It also uses sans serif fonts.

-*Color (1-5)
+* Color (1-5)
    * Explain

-5
-As it's produced by Aljazeera, it uses different shades of orange.
+5-As it's produced by Aljazeera, it uses different shades of orange.
 The most dangerous places are in the darkest color.

 **Objective: Creativity**

 * Did the piece use some creative elements to good effect?
 As in, to emphasize those areas that could draw someone in, or to add detail where needed, but not just random visual or story junk that distracts you?
    * How?
    * Rate effectiveness on scale of 1-5.

-3
-I've seen videos where one soldier figure or one dot represents 10 people to simplify the image, where more animation is added to get it vivid.
+3-I've seen videos where one soldier figure or one dot represents 10 people to simplify the image, where more animation is added to get it vivid.
 This story does a good job putting charts, voiceover, soundbites, videos from war zones, still pictures together, but it's not very creative.